BT-WD/street-eats-react/README.md

 # Props in React

-This app accompanies the [Lecture Notes](https://github.com/upperlinecode/CS-and-the-City-Curriculum/blob/with-unit-2/react/3-react.md).
+This app accompanies these [Lecture Notes](https://github.com/upperlinecode/CS-and-the-City-Curriculum/blob/with-unit-2/react/3-react.md).

 <a id="singleprop"></a>
 ### Passing Our First Property